Abdulbaari1/Client-Server-Architecture-Course-Work/README.md

 # How to build and launch the Project Server

--Open Project in NetBeans<br/>
+Open Project in NetBeans<br/>
--Go to services tab, expand servers and confirm Apache Tomcat 9 is installed<br/>
+Go to services tab, expand servers and confirm Apache Tomcat 9 is installed<br/>
--Right click servers, add server and locate Tomcat installation location<br/>
+Right click servers, add server and locate Tomcat installation location<br/>
 <br/>
--Right click the project, select Clean and Build<br/>
+Right click the project, select Clean and Build<br/>
--Right click the project, select run<br/>
+Right click the project, select run<br/>
--

 _____
 # Questions